Big Land, Small Ships, Unlimited Adventure!

 Alaskan Dream (40 guests): The Alaskan Dream’s innovative, streamlined catamaran design allows the small vessel to easily navigate narrow channels and passages.
 All cabins feature extra-large viewing windows.
 The Vista View lounge faces forward with the same view as the captain, affording spectacular views of the scenery, ports, and wildlife along the way.

-Featured Ship & Itinerary: Star Breeze, 7-night Scenic Alaska
+Featured Ship & Itinerary: American Constellation 7-Night Southeast Alaska